exonum/exonum-doc/src/advanced/services/configuration.md

 A `TxConfigPropose` transaction is only successfully executed with a state change if all of the following conditions take place:

-1. `cfg` is a valid stringified JSON object corresponding to the `ConfigBody` format.
+- `cfg` is a valid stringified JSON object corresponding to the `ConfigBody` format
-2. `cfg.previous_cfg_hash` equals to hash of the *actual* configuration.
+- `cfg.previous_cfg_hash` equals to hash of the actual configuration
-3. `cfg.actual_from` is greater than the *current height* of the blockchain, determined as the height of the latest committed block + 1.
+- `cfg.actual_from` is greater than the current height of the blockchain, determined as the height of the latest committed block + 1
-4. A *following* configuration isn't present.
+- A following configuration isn't present
-5. The *actual* configuration contains the `from` public key in the array of validator keys.
+- The actual configuration contains the `from` public key in the array of validator keys
-6. There isn't a previously submitted configuration proposal, which evaluates to the same configuration hash.
+- There isn't a previously submitted configuration proposal, which evaluates to the same configuration hash

-If all the checks pass, the execution results in modifying `config_proposes` table.
+If all the checks pass, the execution results in modifying the `config_proposes` table.
 See [TxConfigPropose.execute][config_service_source] for details.

 ### Vote for Proposal

-`TxVote` implements voting for a previously proposed configuration.
+`TxConfigVote` is a transaction that implements voting for a previously proposed configuration.

 #### Data Layout